donerfolk/Lanlord/README.md

 Google's Nearby Share (renamed Quick Share) works well between Android and Windows, but it doesn't support iPhone, and requires the Google app installed on both sides.
-Lanlord works with any phone that has a browser, including iPhone, and keeps everything in a folder your phone can browse any time — not just while you're actively sending.
+Lanlord works with any phone that has a browser, including iPhone, and keeps everything in a folder your phone can browse any time, not just while you're actively sending.

 ### How is Lanlord different from LocalSend, Snapdrop or PairDrop?